Dify alternatives

 Can Dify generate images or video?

-Dify can call image-generation APIs through its tool/plugin system, but it is not built around media generation the way it is built around text and RAG.
+Dify can call image-generation APIs through its tool/plugin system, but it is not built around media generation the way it is built around text and document search.
 NodeTool ships native generation nodes for image, video, and music across every major provider, plus built-in editing tools, on the same canvas as its agent and knowledge-base nodes.

 When should I pick Dify instead of NodeTool?